Use the platform to find, review, organize, prioritize, and fix accessibility issues. The issues (findings) are grouped within projects and tasks.

-- Digital assets are the assets you want to make accessible, like websites, apps, or different environments.
+Digital assets are the assets you want to make accessible, such as websites, apps, or different digital environments.

 - We test digital assets against accessibility criteria called rules.
 Potential rule violations are called findings.